Dartmouth-CS50-Fall2021-Prioleau/lab-3-brianyu20/README.md

 2. Each module shows no memory leak when run with myvalgrind.
 Therefore, no special testing of module_delete was tested because of the delete function wasn't working correctly, there would have been memory leaks.

 3. running make all makes all the subdirectories.

+4. Please don't mind the testing.names files; they are part of my trial and errors